Copyright © 2006 Somalilandlaw.com. All rights reserved

 On re-assertion of its independence in 1991, Somaliland started to rebuild its local democracy.
 Article 22 of the Somaliland National Charter 1993 emphasised the importance of the need to build democratic local councils in all the districts and the regions and this was echoed in the 1997 Interim Constitution - the provisions relating to local government are now set out in Article 109 to 112 of the Somaliland Constitution.
 Prior to the 2002 Regions and Districts Law, the main Law which governed local authorities in Somaliland was the the Law on the Structure of the Ministry of Internal Affairs and the Administration of the Regions and Districts 1993.

-Elections of district councils throughout Somaliland were held in December 2003.
+the first direct elections of district councils throughout Somaliland (since the mid 1960s) were held in December 2003.
 Although these elections took place everywhere, the lack demarcation of boundaries of the smaller Grade D districts meant that no councils were elected for them in this instance and theri mayors are still appointed directly by the Minister of Interior.
+The next (postponed) elections are now due to be held in 2009.

 THE REPUBLIC OF SOMALILAND